Barramundi (2020)

 Northern Territory

-The most recent assessment of the Barramundi Fishery (Northern Territory) management unit (using data to the conclusion of 2019) indicated that this stock was impacted by high fishing pressure in the late 1970s and early 1980s, falling to 36 per cent of the unfished (1950) biomass [Grubert et al., unpublished].
-However, there has been a strong recovery since that time, with the annual biomass as a proportion of virgin biomass exceeding 60 per cent for the last two decades, reaching 88 per cent by the end of 2019.
+The most recent assessment of the Barramundi Fishery (Northern Territory) management unit (using data to the conclusion of 2019) indicated that this stock was impacted by high fishing pressure in the late 1970s and early 1980s, falling to 36% of the unfished (1950) biomass [Grubert et al. unpublished].
+However, there has been a strong recovery since that time, with the annual biomass as a proportion of virgin biomass exceeding 60% for the last two decades, reaching 88% by the end of 2019.
+Commercial effort has declined substantially during the last decade due to a range of operational challenges (e.g., declining profitability, the loss of access to fishing gounds, the Covid-19 pandemic).
+At the time of the most recent (2019) assessment, annual commercial catch was 276 t, having declined from 736 t in 2012.
+Since that time, commercial catch has declined further to historic lows of 176 t in 2022.

-Monitored stocks have a broad length and age distribution, with little sign of a reduction in the proportion of older age classes, despite abundance surveys showing low levels of recruitment during recent, drier than average wet seasons [NTG 2018].
+Monitored stocks have a broad length and age distribution, with little sign of a reduction in the proportion of older age classes [NTG 2018].
 The above evidence indicates that the biomass of the stock is unlikely to be depleted and that recruitment is unlikely to be impaired.

-The current (2019) fishing mortality rate, as a proportion of fishing mortality at maximum sustainable yield (MSY), was estimated at 19 per cent, roughly one fifth of the rate required to achieve MSY [Grubert et al., unpublished].
+The contemporary (2019) fishing mortality rate, as a proportion of fishing mortality at maximum sustainable yield (MSY), was estimated at 19%, roughly one fifth of the rate required to achieve MSY [Grubert et al. unpublished].
 Recaptures from tagging programs also suggest that the annual harvest rate for all sectors combined is consistently below five per cent.
 The above evidence indicates that the current level of fishing pressure is unlikely to cause the stock to become recruitment impaired.

 On the basis of the evidence provided above, the Barramundi Fishery (Northern Territory) management unit is classified as a sustainable stock.